 Note: the admin end-point is not accessible to unprivileged users in cloud-based systems.

-V-IPU command-line interface: The command line tools are clients that use the API end-points to provide access to the administration and user functions of the V-IPU controller.
+V-IPU command-line interface: The command line tools are clients that use the API end-points to provide access to the functions of the V-IPU controller.
 The tool using the admin end-point is called

 The architecture of the V-IPU management system is shown in Fig. 2.1.